-Q. I work at a large corporation that offers health insurance.
-It’s pretty expensive and I don’t feel I need it.
-I’m young, single and healthy.
-I work out and, and I don’t smoke.
-I rarely go to a doctor.
+Q. I work for a large corporation that offers health insurance.
+It’s pretty expensive though, and I don’t feel I need it.
+I’m young, single and healthy, and I rarely go to a doctor.
 But I have heard that under Obamacare, companies like mine will force everyone to sign up.
 Is this true?